fpv-wtf/dji-moonlight-gui/README.md

 1. Run `dji-moonlight-gui.exe`.
 2. Pair Moonlight with your streaming software by pressing _Pair_.
 The PIN will be displayed in the console.
 This only needs to be done once.

+   _GeForce Experience_: A popup will appear on your PC asking you to confirm the pin.

+   _Sunshine_: You will need to go to the _Settings_ page in your browser and
+    enter the pin.
 3. Press _Refresh_ to list your games.
 4. Select a game and press _Stream_.